INFORMATION REQUIRED IN PROXY STATEMENT

 Director Attendance at Annual Meetings

-We have scheduled a board of directors meeting in conjunction with our annual meeting of stockholders and, while we do not have a formal policy regarding attendance at annual meetings, we as a general matter expect that the directors will attend the annual meeting.
-All of our directors attended our 2017 annual meeting in person.
+We have scheduled a Board of Directors meeting in conjunction with our annual meeting of stockholders and, while we do not have a formal policy regarding attendance at annual meetings, we as a general matter expect that the directors will attend the annual meeting, except in the case of virtual online-only meetings.
+All of our directors attended our 2019 annual meeting in person.

 RATIFICATION OF THE SELECTION OF THE COMPANY’S

-The audit committee has selected the accounting firm of Freed Maxick CPAs, P.C. (“Freed Maxick”) to serve as the Company’s independent registered public accounting firm for the year ending December 31, 2018.
-Freed Maxick has served as the Company’s independent registered public accounting firm since October 2014 and is considered by the audit committee, the board and management of the Company to be well qualified.
+The audit committee has selected the accounting firm of Freed Maxick CPAs, P.C. (“Freed Maxick”) to serve as the Company’s independent registered public accounting firm for the year ending December 31, 2020.
+Freed Maxick has served as the Company’s independent registered public accounting firm since October 2014 and is considered by the audit committee, the Board of Directors, and management of the Company to be well qualified.

 Fees Paid to Freed Maxick CPAs, P.C.